 Safe drinking water is a critical priority as you prepare for emergencies.
 You can only survive 3 days without water.
 A 55-gallon barrel is a great way to store a large amount of water in a little space.

 One 55-gallon barrel will supply 2 people with 2 gallons of water per day for a little more than 2 weeks.
 That’s a lot of water in a small space.
-Today we are going to take the mystery out of storing water in 55-gallon barrels for long term storage.
+Today we are going to take the mystery out of storing water in 55-gallon barrels for long-term storage.

 Selecting a Water Barrel for Long Term Water Storage

-A standard 55 gallon water barrel measures 36” high x 24” wide.
+A standard 55-gallon water barrel measures 36” high x 24” wide.
 The barrel weighs roughly 22 pounds and 55 gallons of water weighs 460 pounds for a grand total of 482 pounds.

-New food grade water barrels are best, but come with a significantly higher price tag.
+New food-grade water barrels are best but come with a significantly higher price tag.
 It is more important to get your water stored water today than it is to wait until you can store it perfectly.
 Remember that “good enough” is “perfect”.

-It is possible to obtain used food grade water barrels for a fraction of the cost.
+It is possible to obtain used food-grade water barrels for a fraction of the cost.
 Never re-purpose a barrel for water storage that has held anything that you would not consume.
-Clean all barrels well before filling for long term storage.
+Clean all barrels well before filling for long-term storage.

 Our budget restraints require that we get a little creative in our prepping.
 We store some of our water in re-purposed soda syrup barrels.
-The water in those barrels still has a faint odor of lemon lime syrup from its original contents.
+The water in those barrels still has a faint odor of lemon-lime syrup from its original contents.
 It seems to fade a little bit more every time we rotate the water.

 We plan to use the water from the re-purposed barrels for hygiene or we will filter it before drinking.
-However, if we had to drink it as it is, there is nothing in that water which can harm us.
+However, if we had to drink it as it is, there is nothing in that water that can harm us.

 How to Clean a Water Barrel for Long-Term Storage

-Start with a clean food grade plastic barrel.
+Start with a clean food-grade plastic barrel.
 If the barrel has been used, I recommend adding a couple of gallons of a strong chlorine solution to each barrel and rolling it around for a while to ensure that every part of the interior of the barrel comes into contact with the solution.